 Then and Now.

 Today’s gear offers absolute performance right off the shelf.
 What’s more impressive is how easy it is to get to market.
 A single mouse ‘click’ exports a pattern to some monstrous factory.
 Busy little hands slam garments together in less time than it takes to fry sausages.
 But all that efficiency can come at the cost of longevity.
-After decades of repairs, we’ve replaced miles of zippers and reapplied rolls of seam tape.
+After decades of repairs, I’ve replaced miles of zippers and reapplied rolls of seam tape.
 Nylon and polyester fabrics shed their coatings, fray at the seams, and rot from UV exposure.
 By default or by design, there is a planned obsolescence to synthetics at the genetic level.

 Lather.
 Rinse.
 Repeat.
 It’s cheap enough, isn’t it?